Famous/framework/specs-draft.md

     // Let's say the state is { foo: 0.123, bar: [{ baz: 'qux' }] }
     state.get('bar').push({ pow: 'wow' }).pop().get('pow');

+State objects also support transitions on `set` operations that apply to _numeric_ scalar and vector values.
+E.g.:

+    state.set('foo', 0.123, {duration: 1000, curve: 'linear'});

+Internally, the state bag handles dirty-checking and re-injecting/re-evaluating values that are in transition.

 ## Templates

 Templates are logicless descriptions of: